This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the signs and symptoms of frostbite?

 - With more severe frostbite, you may develop blisters filled with blood.
 The most severe type of frostbite causes gangrene.
 With gangrene, the skin turns black and the tissue dies.
-Caregivers may not know how much tissue damage has been caused by frostbite for several weeks.
+Healthcare providers may not know how much tissue damage has been caused by frostbite for several weeks.

 How is frostbite diagnosed?